chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/test.md

 Visual testing helps identify UI changes in Storybook.
 Review the changes to confirm whether they’re intentional (improvements) or unintentional (bugs).
 If you’re fond of the new font-size, go ahead and accept the changes and commit to git.
 Or perhaps the changes are too ostentatious, go ahead and undo them.

 Let’s add a second CI job for visual testing.
-Create `.github/workflows/chromatic.yml` and set it's content to:
+Create `.github/workflows/chromatic.yml` and set its content to:

 ```yaml
 name: "Test"